 The Brooklyn native spent 22 years in the New York Police Department and started the organization 100 Blacks in Law Enforcement Who Care, an advocacy group, then served seven years as a state senator in Albany before being elected to this office in 2013—becoming the first African-American to hold the position.
-The borough president has a role akin to a county executive in other areas of the country: This office has a voice on land use, building structure, the appointment community board members and making sure all government departments are receiving their deserved resources.
+The borough president has a role akin to a county executive in other areas of the country: This office has a voice on land use, building structure, the appointment of community board members and making sure all government departments are receiving their deserved resources (his administration committed $1 million in capital funding to go toward the creation of an urban ag incubator, space still to be determined).
 Now that he’s vegan, he’s also making sure he uses his position to speak about how the food you eat can affect your health.

 Growing up on the standard American diet